SerCom-KC/cartoon-network-schedule/next-showings.md

 06:15PM Teen Titans Go! - Video Game References
 06:30PM Teen Titans Go! - Head Fruit; Kicking a Ball and Pretending to be Hurt
 07:00PM We Bare Bears - Everyday Bears; Paperboyz
+07:30PM We Bare Bears - The Road; Nom Nom

 ### Friday, August 3rd
 06:00AM Steven Universe - Log Date 7 15 2
 06:15AM Ben 10 - Double Hex
 06:30AM The Amazing World of Gumball - The Hero; The Photo
+07:00AM We Bare Bears - Bear Squad
 07:15AM The Amazing World of Gumball - The Brain
 07:30AM The Amazing World of Gumball - The Shippening; The Anybody
+08:00AM We Bare Bears - Lil' Squid
 08:15AM Teen Titans Go! - Ghostboy
 08:30AM Teen Titans Go! - Hey Pizza!; Gorilla
+09:00AM We Bare Bears - I, Butler
 09:15AM Cartoon Network Special - The Teen Titans Go!
 Hollywood Special
+10:00AM We Bare Bears - Family Troubles
 10:15AM The Amazing World of Gumball - The Catfish
 10:30AM The Amazing World of Gumball - The Stars; The Cycle
+11:00AM We Bare Bears - Go Fish
 11:15AM Summer Camp Island - Hedgehog Werewolf
 11:30AM Summer Camp Island - Fuzzy Pink Time Babies; Mr. Softball
+12:00PM We Bare Bears - Teacher's Pet
 12:15PM Teen Titans Go! - BBSFBDAY!
 12:30PM Teen Titans Go! - Movie Night; Inner Beauty of a Cactus
+01:00PM We Bare Bears - Googs
 01:15PM Unikitty! - Brawl Bot
 01:30PM Unikitty! - Buggin' Out; Film Fest
+02:00PM We Bare Bears - Paperboyz
 02:15PM Teen Titans Go! - Operation Tin Man
 02:30PM Teen Titans Go! - Campfire Stories; The Hive Five
+03:00PM We Bare Bears - Bear Squad
 03:15PM Cartoon Network Special - The Teen Titans Go!
 Hollywood Special
+04:00PM We Bare Bears - Lil' Squid
 04:15PM Craig of the Creek - Vulture's Nest
 04:30PM Craig of the Creek - Kelsey Quest; Wildernessa
+05:00PM We Bare Bears - I, Butler
 05:15PM The Amazing World of Gumball - The One
 05:30PM The Amazing World of Gumball - The Father; The Cringe
+06:00PM We Bare Bears - Family Troubles
+06:15PM Teen Titans Go! - The Return of Slade
+06:30PM Teen Titans Go! - And the Award for Sound Design Goes to Rob; Some of Their Parts
+07:00PM We Bare Bears - Go Fish
 07:15PM Cartoon Network Special - The Teen Titans Go!
 Hollywood Special

 ### Saturday, August 4th
+06:00AM The Amazing World of Gumball - The Grades; The Advice
+06:30AM The Amazing World of Gumball - The Signal; The Diet
+07:00AM Teen Titans Go! - Books; Lazy Sunday
+07:30AM Teen Titans Go! - Cat's Fancy; Leg Day
 08:00AM Cartoon Network Special - The Teen Titans Go!
 Hollywood Special
+09:00AM Teen Titans Go! - No Power; Sidekick
+09:30AM Teen Titans Go! - Chicken in the Cradle; Dignity of Teeth
 12:00PM Ben 10 - Double Hex
+01:00PM We Bare Bears - Go Fish
+02:00PM The Amazing World of Gumball - The Ex; The Parasite
+02:30PM The Amazing World of Gumball - The Love; The Sorcerer
 03:00PM Adventure Time - City of Thieves; The Witch's Garden
 03:30PM Adventure Time - What is Life?; Ocean of Fear
 04:00PM Craig of the Creek - Itch to Explore; The Future is Cardboard